YPCloudInc/Clouder/md/twin.md

 [<img src="https://i.imgur.com/Q6b3Ljd.png">](https://run.ypcloud.com)

 * Press the red "Deploy" button on the top right corner to deploy your flow.
-(Remember to do this every time you change the content of any flow or else your changes won't be saved)
+> Remember to do this every time you change the content of any flow or else your changes won't be saved

 * Press the small blue button in front of the 1st timestamp node "initials" to inject the node for testing.

 * Open the debug window in the left-hand sidebar.
-If your Errmsg is "OK" after injecting the node and you see your message in the telegram clocking group, your test has been successful.
+If your Errmsg is "OK" after injecting the node and you see your message in the Telegram [clockin://open](https://t.me/clockin_open) group, your test has been successful.

 [<img src="https://i.imgur.com/TBBg4ZD.png">](https://run.ypcloud.com)

 ### [QRun](https://github.com/motebus/ultrabook/blob/main/Ultranet%20Apps/fBuilder/qrun.md) your twin
 * After the successful test

-* Choose "h4-node" to qrun
+* Choose "h4-node" to QRun

 * Keep watching the Telegram clocking group to see whether your twin works at the four times even after you've logged out of fbuilder/shutdown your pc.

-### Always Remeber to logout fbuidler after use!!!
+> Always Remeber to logout fBuidler after use!

-# Congrats.
-You have finished the Guide.
+# Congrats!
+You have finished the Twin Guide.